CiscoISE/terraform-provider-ciscoise/docs/resources/node_services_profiler_probe_config.md

 - **dns** (Block List) The DNS probe performs a DNS lookup for the FQDN. (see [below for nested schema](#nestedblock--parameters--dns))
 - **http** (Block List) The HTTP probe receives and parses HTTP packets. (see [below for nested schema](#nestedblock--parameters--http))
 - **netflow** (Block List) The NetFlow probe collects the NetFlow packets that are sent to it from routers. (see [below for nested schema](#nestedblock--parameters--netflow))
-- **nmap** (List of String) The NMAP probe scans endpoints for open ports and OS.
+- **nmap** (String) The NMAP probe scans endpoints for open ports and OS.
+							If set to true, it will activate the NMAP probe.
+							If set to false, it will deactivate the NMAP probe.
+							Finally, if set to empty string or no-set (default), it will maintain the NMAP probe state.
-- **pxgrid** (List of String) The pxGrid probe fetches attributes of MAC address or IP address as a subscriber from the pxGrid queue.
+- **pxgrid** (String) The pxGrid probe fetches attributes of MAC address or IP address as a subscriber from the pxGrid queue.
+							If set to true, it will activate the pxGrid probe.
+							If set to false, it will deactivate the pxGrid probe.
+							Finally, if set to empty string or no-set (default), it will maintain the pxGrid probe state.
-- **radius** (List of String) The RADIUS probe collects RADIUS session attributes as well as CDP, LLDP, DHCP, HTTP, and MDM attributes from IOS Sensors.
+- **radius** (String) The RADIUS probe collects RADIUS session attributes as well as CDP, LLDP, DHCP, HTTP, and MDM attributes from IOS Sensors.
+							If set to true, it will activate the RADIUS probe.
+							If set to false, it will deactivate the RADIUS probe.
+							Finally, if set to empty string or no-set (default), it will maintain the RADIUS probe state.
 - **snmp_query** (Block List) The SNMP query probe collects details from network devices such as interface, CDP, LLDP, and ARP. (see [below for nested schema](#nestedblock--parameters--snmp_query))
 - **snmp_trap** (Block List) The SNMP trap probe receives linkup, linkdown, and MAC notification traps from network devices. (see [below for nested schema](#nestedblock--parameters--snmp_trap))